-The project provides protection along 1,000 feet on the south side of Niuloa Point fronting Fatumafuti Village and 875 feet fronting Matuu Village.
-A two-lane coastal road is the only land connection between villages, commercial and agricultural activities, and public facilities and services on Tutuila's south shore.
-The road also links Pago Pago Airport with Pago Pago - the center of government and commerce.
-The local sponsor is the American Samoa Government.
+A two-lane coastal road is the only land connection between villages, for commercial and agricultural activities, and public facilities and services on Tutuila Island’s south shore.
+The road also links Pago Pago Airport with the city of Pago Pago, the center of government and commerce.